-B.14.2: How does the Thead Pool limit and manage concurrent sessions and transactions for optimal performance and throughput?
+- A.14.2.
+How does the Thread Pool limit and manage concurrent sessions and transactions for optimal performance and throughput?

 The MySQL Thread Pool is a MySQL server plugin that extends the default connection-handling capabilities of the MySQL server to limit the number of concurrently executing statements/queries and transactions to ensure that each has sufficient CPU and memory resources to fulfill its task.
-Commercial distributions of MySQL 5.5 and 5.6 include the Thread Pool plugin is included in MySQL Enterprise Edition, a commercial product.
+For MySQL 5.5, the Thread Pool plugin is included in MySQL Enterprise Edition, a commercial product.

 The default thread-handling model in MySQL Server executes statements using one thread per client connection.
 As more clients connect to the server and execute statements, overall performance degrades.
 The Thread Pool plugin provides an alternative thread-handling model designed to reduce overhead and improve performance.
 The Thread Pool plugin increases server performance by efficiently managing statement execution threads for large numbers of client connections, especially on modern multi-CPU/Core systems.